cloak-dev/docs/index.md

 To install Cloak, run the following command in your terminal:

 1. Linux and MacOS

 ```bash
 curl -s "https://tinyurl.com/get-cloak/unix" | bash
 ```

 2. Windows

 ```powershell
 iwr -usebp "https://tinyurl.com/get-cloak/win" | iex
 ```

-It will add bookmarklets to your browsers that will allow you to encrypt your messages on the supported chat applications.
+It will add bookmarklets to your supported<sup>1</sup> browsers that will allow you to encrypt your messages on the supported chat applications.

+<sup>1</sup> Browsers utilising the latest Chromium engine, as well as Firefox are supported.

 ## Getting Started